pytest-dev/pytest-order/docs/source/index.rst

 Configuration
 =============
-Currently there is only one option that changes the behavior of the plugin.
+Currently there are two command line option that change the behavior of the plugin.
+As for any option, you can add the options to your ``pytest.ini`` if you want to have them always applied.

 ``--indulgent-ordering``
 ------------------------